 Since January 2018, the EU Directive PSD2 applies.
 This means more flexibility and transparency for the customers, but it entails a profound transformation of standards for banks.
 To profit nonetheless, financial institutions should rely on innovative business models and open banking.

 On 29th and 30th November 2018 the annual conference 'Credit Processes of the Future' of the Euroforum will take place in Frankfurt am Main.
 This year knowis AG can also be found in the list of speakers - as part of a joint presentation with Commerzbank.

 knowis is a specialized software vendor located in Regensburg, Germany.
-Founded in 2004, the mission is to develop highly flexible and agile solutions, particularly with regard to managing and automating complexity.
+Founded in 2004, the mission is to develop highly flexible solutions in an agile approach, particularly with regard to managing and automating complexity.